 Note: The first tab of the capital budget request module includes a series of items with check boxes.
-A box was added last year for the question that begins, "Is it possible that the project will be used by other than a state or local governmental entity, or for research under sponsored programs (higher education)?"
-This question is applicable to projects for which agencies are asking to be funded with tax-supported debt.
-The question is intended to help identify projects that may require taxable bonds, rather than tax-exempt bonds.
-Ordinarily, these types of projects would not be requested by agencies other than institutions of higher education, but there may be exceptions.
+These are used to indicate if any of the following apply:

+- O & M Costs: Select if the capital budget request will result in eventual operating and maintenance costs (or savings).
+Once selected, the O & M Costs tab will appear for data entry. - Significant Energy Costs: Select if the capital budget request will contain significant energy costs.
+Once selected, the Energy tab will appear for data entry. - Significant Technology Costs: Select if the capital budget request will contain significant technology costs.
+Once selected, the Technology tab will appear for data entry. - Possibility project will be used by other than a state or local governmental entity, or for research under sponsored programs (higher education): Select if this statement is true and the project is requested to be funded with tax-supported debt or general fund.
+This is intended to help identify projects that may require taxable bonds as opposed to tax-exempt bonds, which are typically used.
+These types of projects are most frequently requested by institutions of higher education, but this could also be applicable to projects of other types of agencies.
 The laws and regulations governing the taxable status of bond proceeds are exceedingly complex.
 Generally speaking, if an entity other than a state or local government agency is expected to occupy or use all or a portion of a facility, the bond funding potentially could be taxable.
 If this may be the case for a requested project, agencies are asked to click on the box.
-Checking the box will not necessarily result in the bond funding being taxable debt if the project is ultimately approved; doing so will only enable DPB to give the Department of the Treasury early notice of projects that have the potential to require taxable financing.
-Treasury will then conduct the analysis to determine if the project must be funded from taxable bonds.
+Checking the box will not necessarily result in the bond funding being taxable debt if the project is ultimately approved; but will enable DPB to give the Department of the Treasury early notice of projects with the potential to require taxable financing.
+Treasury will then determine if taxable bonds are applicable.